-- Cause changes to be applied over the entire event line.
+- & Repeat the previous substitution. - g a Cause changes to be applied over the entire event line.
 Used in conjunction with 's', as in gs/old/new/, or with '&'. - G Apply the following 's' modifier once to each word in the event.